cloojure/modern-cljs/tut16.md

 ...
 ```

-As we already said, if you do not specify one or more test namespaces,
+As we noted previously, if you do not specify one or more test namespaces,
-their behavior is different and is something we have to live with
+their behavior is different, and is something we have to live with
-until `test` will be eventually updated to align itself to `test-cljs`
+until the `test` task is eventually updated to align with the `test-cljs` task.
-task.

-Even if their behviour is not exactely the same, they both `conj` the
+Although their behavior is not exactly the same, the two tasks both `conj` the
-optional namespace onto the set of namespace symbols to run tests in.
+optional test namespaces onto the original set of testing namespaces.

-This is very easily treated with the task options as follows:
+This is easily verified with the task option as follows:

 ```clj
 (deftask tdd